-4. ISSUED BUT NOT YET EFFECTIVE INTERNATIONAL FINANCIAL REPORTING STANDARDS
+4. ISSUED BUT NOT YET EFFECTIVE INTERNATIONAL FINANCIAL REPORTING STANDARDS and its Associate or Joint Venture 3

 The Group has not applied the following new and revised IFRSs, that have been issued but are not yet effective, in these financial statements.